 How to get to Hvar town from Split

 Coming from Split you can hire a boat but unless you are flush then it will be a ferry!
 There’s 3 companies and all run slightly differently and seasonally.
 Our hotel told us there was only one company and the latest back was 19.40pm but this wasn’t the case.
 We checked out the port but the night before when it was all closed!
 So don’t do that!
+Go in the day or just use Ferry Hopper!

-So we booked online instead and chose the company Jadrolinija as they had the best times for us. €20 euros one way.
+We booked online and chose the company Jadrolinija as they had the best times for us. €20 euros one way.
 (Fun fact: if you give birth on this ferry then your child will travel for free for life!)
 We headed to Split port 20 minutes before departure and looked for the ferry with that name on it!
 Was actually super easy.
 Everyone was already boarding so I recommend early arrival.
 The journey was about an hour and brings you straight into Hvar town also known as Hvar port.

 Beach clubs near Hvar Town